vespa-engine/learntorank-DEPRECATED/README.md

 ## Development

-All the code and content of this repo is created using [nbdev](https://nbdev.fast.ai/) by editting notebooks.
+All the code and content of this repo is created using [nbdev](https://nbdev.fast.ai/) by editing notebooks.
 We will give a summary below about the main points required to contribute, but we suggest going through [nbdev tutorials](https://nbdev.fast.ai/tutorials/tutorial.html) to learn more.